VasylKhytrych/DevOps_course_Vasylkh_2024/README.md

 ### Upgrading the Chart

-To upgrade the Jenkins Helm chart with new values or chart updates, use:
+To upgrade the WP Helm chart with new values or chart updates, use:
 ```bash
 helm upgrade wordpress ./wordpress-chart/ --namespace default
 ```
 ### Uninstalling the Chart

-To uninstall the Jenkins Helm chart and remove all associated resources, use:
+To uninstall the WP Helm chart and remove all associated resources, use:
 ```bash
 helm uninstall wordpress --namespace default
 ```

 ### Monitoring and Logs

-To check the status of the Jenkins deployment, use:
+To check the status of the WP deployment, use:
 ```bash
 kubectl get deployment wordpress -n default
 ```
-To view the status of pods associated with Jenkins, use:
+To view the status of pods associated with WP, use:
 ```bash
 kubectl get pods -n default
 ```
-To view logs of the Jenkins pod, first identify the pod name, then use:
+To view logs of the WP pod, first identify the pod name, then use:
 ```bash
 kubectl logs <wp-pod-name> -n default
 ```